sharma04500/MERN/mongoDB.md

  Now, edit the /etc/mongod.conf file and make an entry by uncommenting the `security` section in the file viz., `authorization:enabled` by giving two spaces under `security:`

  Now, restart the mongo by logging in via :
- `mongo --port 27017 --authenticationDatabase "admin" -u "adminUser" -p`
+ `mongosh --port 27017 --authenticationDatabase "admin" -u "adminUser" -p`

  This, prompts for the password to login to the mongo shell (mongosh).

- We shouldn't use these credentials every where as it has admin privileges.
-We have to create an application user for getting our job done by executing the query as follows:
+ We shouldn't use these credentials every where as it has admin privileges and have viable potential to lead us towards any unprecedented incidents.
+So, We have to create an application user for our application with read Write access to the application DB alone.
+Any no. of users can be created by executing the query as follows:

  ```